-Looking for tips on saving some money ?
+Looking for ways to save money ?
+Ways that aren't too painful?
 Are you hoping to pay off a debt, build up a savings account, or just get enough cash in hand to treat yourself to something awesome?

 I can't say how long it will take you to reach your financial goals, but I can share how I cut corners to keep us on budget even when our income is erratic.